-To add a Bandwidth Management Class to the Catalog, click Catalogs and then click Bandwidth in the menu bar.
+To add a Bandwidth Management class to the Catalog, click Catalogs > Bandwidth Classes.

-The Traffic Manager now shows a list of the existing Bandwidth Management Classes, if any, and provides a box where you can create a new Bandwidth Management Class.
+The Traffic Manager now shows a list of the existing Bandwidth Management classes, if any, and provides a box where you can create a new Bandwidth Management class.